learning3d/assignment2/README.md

 On your webpage, you should include visuals of any three examples in the test set.
 For each example show the input RGB, render of the predicted 3D voxel grid and a render of the ground truth mesh.

+Also report the F1@0.05 score and include the F1 plot, which is saved as `eval_vox.png`.

 ### 2.2.
 Image to point cloud (20 points)
 In this subsection, we will define a neural network to decode point clouds.
 Similar as above, define the decoder network in [`model.py`](model.py) file for `point` type, then reference your decoder in [`model.py`](model.py) file.